dstroot/my_blog/README.md

        * Minifies the resulting concatenated file using Uglifyjs.
     * Processes the [LESS](http://lesscss.org/) files to CSS
        * Minifies the resulting CSS file.
+5. Fire it up!
+Run `jekyll serve` or `jekyll serve -w`

+## Setting up a site or blog (high level)

+There is actually quite a few things to do even for a simple site:
+* Obtain a domain
+  * Reserve Twitter name
+  * Reserve Facebook name
+  * Reserve Google+ name
+  * etc.
+* Move the domain DNS to AWS
+* Setup hosting (I'm using AWS S3 and Cloudfront since this is a static site)
+* Setup [Google Apps](http://www.google.com/enterprise/apps/business/) hosting for email
+* Setup Mailchimp for newsletter signups
+* Setup Disqus for site comments
+* Setup Google Analytics
+* Setup feedburner for rss/atom feed syndication (still need to figure out how to get feed subscribers over to mailchimp so I have one email list...)
+* Setup NewRelic or Pingdom for uptime monitoring

 ## License
 (The MIT License)